Annual St. Andrew Heritage Festival

-Join us this year for our 30th Annual Heritage Festival!
+Join us September 10 & 11 for our Annual Heritage Festival!

 Each year since around 1989, St. Andrew has opened our doors to welcome our neighbors near and far to celebrate with us as we share our parish community’s rich and widely varied cultural heritage.